zfidz/Hockey-Stat-Tracker/README.md

  ## Technologies that Power the Madness 🚀
 Prepare yourself for an incredible blend of cutting-edge technologies that make this stat tracker a force to be reckoned with:

--HTML: The foundation upon which our web pages come to life.
+- **HTML**: The foundation upon which our web pages come to life.
--CSS: Styling magic that creates an immersive and visually stunning experience.
+- **CSS**: Styling magic that creates an immersive and visually stunning experience.
--JavaScript: The powerhouse behind the interactivity and dynamic features.
+- **JavaScript**: The powerhouse behind the interactivity and dynamic features.
--EJS: A templating engine that brings unparalleled flexibility and simplicity to our project.
+- **EJS**: A templating engine that brings unparalleled flexibility and simplicity to our project.
--Node: The mighty backend technology that powers our stat tracker with robust functionality.
+- **Node**: The mighty backend technology that powers our stat tracker with robust functionality.
--MongoDB: A state-of-the-art database management system that securely stores all your precious stats.
+- **MongoDB**: A state-of-the-art database management system that securely stores all your precious stats.
--Express: The backbone of our server, providing seamless communication between front and back ends.
+- **Express**: The backbone of our server, providing seamless communication between front and back ends.
--OAuth: Your passport to a personalized and secure profile experience.
+- **OAuth**: Your passport to a personalized and secure profile experience.
--Trello: Our trusty companion for project management, ensuring smooth progress every step of the way.
+- **Trello**: Our trusty companion for project management, ensuring smooth progress every step of the way.
--Figma: The creative genius behind our breathtaking ERD (Entity Relationship Diagram) and wireframes.
+- **Figma**: The creative genius behind our breathtaking ERD (Entity Relationship Diagram) and wireframes.

 ## Behold, the Visual Spectacle! 📸